carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 title: Designers
 ---

-<page-intro>The <highlight>Carbon Design Kit</highlight> is a living, breathing document that contains all of our visual assets (components, iconography, color palettes, grids, etc).</page-intro>
+<page-intro>The **Carbon Design Kit** is a living, breathing document that contains all of our visual assets (components, iconography, color palettes, grids, etc).</page-intro>

 ## Setup